Medically reviewed by Drugs.com. Last updated on Aug 21, 2023.

 Liver Dose Adjustments

-- Mild Hepatic Impairment (Child-Pugh A): No adjustment recommended.
+- Mild hepatic impairment (Child-Pugh A): No adjustment recommended.

-- Moderate and Severe Hepatic Impairment (Child-Pugh B/C): Initial Dose: 400 mg orally once a day.
+- Moderate and severe hepatic impairment (Child-Pugh B/C): Initial Dose: 400 mg orally once a day

--Grade 1 (Greater than ULN to 3 x ULN): No adjustment recommended.
+GRADE 1 (greater than ULN to 3 x ULN): No adjustment recommended.

--Grade 2 (Greater than 3 to 5 x ULN):
+GRADE 2 (greater than 3 to 5 x ULN):

-Baseline at Grade 2: No dose interruption.
+- Baseline at Grade 2: No adjustment recommended.